codefinity/oeuvre/README.md

 Design is something that is always happening, therefore the attitude of perfectionism must be avoided, at the same time the process of evolution must continue.

-> Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined.

-> Building software systems that evolve means controlling as many unknown factors as possible.
+### Requirement is the King

 > Don’t build architecture for the sake of architecture—you are trying to solve a problem.

 > ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

-#### Requirement is the King
+> Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined.

 > "... the craft of software architecture manifests in the ability of architects to analyze business and domain requirementsalong with other important factors to find a solution that balances all concerns optimally."